uipath-certification/uipath-certification.github.io/_posts/2020-11-11-unattended-robots-when-to-use.md

 ---
 layout: answered-question
 author: Serge
-title: Learn when to use UiPath attended or unattended robots for RPA
+title: Unattended vs Attended UiPath Robots Question Answered
-blurb: Learn when to use attended vs unattended robots?
+blurb: Learn when to use attended vs unattended robots.
 Your RPA architecture depends on this knowledge.
 heading: UiPath PDF Activity and Invoices
 difficulty: 6
 objective: 1.1 Identify and describe the different types of robots, i.e., attended versus unattended robots